Built-in options

 All these <lang>_* options are specified per machine.
 See below in the specifying options per machine section on how to do this in cross builds.

-When using MSVC, cpp_eh=none will result in no exception flags being passed, while the cpp_eh=[value] will result in /EH[value].
-Since 0.51.0 cpp_eh=default will result in /EHsc on MSVC.
+When using MSVC, cpp_eh=[value] will result in /EH[value] being passed.
+The magic value none translates to s-c- to disable exceptions.
+Since 0.51.0 default translates to sc.
 When using gcc-style compilers, nothing is passed (allowing exceptions to work), while cpp_eh=none passes -fno-exceptions.

 Since 0.54.0 The <lang>_thread_count option can be used to control the value passed to -s PTHREAD_POOL_SIZE when using emcc.
 No other c/c++ compiler supports this option.